 Window 1: Demo (week 1).
 This is the heaviest debris week.
 Old cabinets, countertops, flooring, and tile backsplash all come out in the first 3 to 5 work-days.
 A 7-day rental window starting Monday of demo week covers the whole demo phase comfortably.

 Window 2: Rough-in to drywall (weeks 2-3).
-Less debris mostly drywall offcuts, framing scraps, and packaging from rough-in materials.
-Often less than a 10-yard's worth across the whole window.
-Many homeowners skip the dumpster here entirely and bag the debris for regular trash; others stage a 10-yard for the duration.
+Less debris, mostly drywall offcuts, framing scraps, and packaging from rough-in materials.
+Many homeowners skip the dumpster here entirely and bag the debris for regular trash.

 Window 3: Finish + cleanup (week 4 or later).
 Packaging from new appliances, cabinets, countertops, flooring, and fixtures.
-This is the second-largest debris window packaging volume is meaningful for new appliances and especially new cabinets.
+This is the second-largest debris window.
 A 10-yard for the final week handles it.

 Bay Area Pricing Math for the Remodel